MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Manage-Hyper-V-integration-services.md

 >[!IMPORTANT]
 > Stopping an integration service may severely affect the host's ability to manage your virtual machine.
 To work correctly, each integration service you want to use must be enabled on both the host and guest.

-Integration services appear as services in Windows.
+Each integration service is listed as a service in Windows.
 To turn an integration service on or off from inside the virtual machine, you'll start or stop the service.

 ### Use Windows Services